 This infographic will help you set SMART goals with Red-Yellow-Green Success Criteria:

 Don't stop after writing the goal with Red-Yellow-Green.
 Share it - communicate it clearly to other leaders and your direct reports.
+You should also check out our blog post on how to write goals for more information.
 Listen to any concerns about whether the goal is truly realistic or attainable.
 Find out if you have resource constraints or will need help from other teams to get it done.
 Put your goal on a dashboard with the Red-Yellow-Green criteria for everyone to see and remember the goal.
 Every week, update your status compared to the success criteria.
 Are you on track for Green?
 Or do you project you'll fail at this rate?
 Give yourself a chance to ask for help and make adjustments before it is too late.
 This is the payoff for taking the extra time at the beginning of the quarter to define success.
 You'll be more likely to get there!

 Photo Credit: iStock by Getty Images